hackclub/hackpad/hackpads/A_keyboard/README.md

 # A Keyboard
 This is a very simple keyboard, almost nothing special except 3 macro/shortcut buttons.
 The case is a simple minemalistic black design.
 This is my first keyboard apart from the macropad, so almost evereything with layouts and size and stuff are new for me.
+The design is verry similar to The emergency pad!, so i hope they go good together.
 # A bit about layout and such<br/>
 The layout is based on a standard iso 75%, with some small changes to allow for integrated arrowkeys.
 The layout is otherwise standard nordic/swedish.
 # BOM: